WHAT SERVICES WE OFFER...

 And other mental or emotional conditions not mentioned here.

-When considering training tasks for your service dog, it's crucial to prioritize their effectiveness in supporting your overall wellness and recovery journey.
+When considering training tasks for your pet dog, it's crucial to prioritize their effectiveness in supporting your overall wellness and recovery journey.

 Tasks to assist with activities of daily living (ADL) such as opening doors, aiding in getting dressed, retrieving medicine, are not commonly needed by our clients.
 A service dog provides support in stressful situations, and also is trained to prevent them as much as possible by giving the handler a notification of building tension.

-Our training of service dogs is aimed at promoting independence and self sufficiency.
+Our owner training is aimed at promoting independence and self sufficiency.
 Dedicated to understanding the complexities of PTSD or other mental challenges and its treatment to provide the best possible support for you.

 We adhere to the guidelines set forth by the DOJ, ADA, and Title III, ensuring that service dogs are trained in tasks that promote comfort, well-being, and positive interactions with others.